apollographql/docs/src/content/graphos/metrics/notifications/notification-setup.md

 ---
 title: Setting up GraphOS notifications
+description: Set up notifications for your graph's performance, schema changes, and more
 ---

 GraphOS can notify your team about changes to your graph and its performance.
 These notifications help you stay up to date and address issues as they arise.